Biscuit bags and chip packets look silver but this is painted on, not foil backed, so these can be recycled.

 The collection service is available in the Auckland,Bay of Plenty, Christchurch, Northland, Waikato, Taranaki and Wellington regions.
 We are taking a phased approach to expansion to continually monitor the volumes we collect.

 We are looking at the potential for new collections points around the country, as we continue to manage the amount of soft plastics we collect with the available processing capacity.
 At present there are no processors in South Island.

 With our new processing partners we are taking a look at what items they can take as this is continually evolving.

 You can find your nearest participating supermarket or store by using the Store Locator on our website.

 No, you can leave this on - just make sure empty, clean and dry.

-Yes, the thin foil-like plastic sleeves and packets that some biscuits, chocolate bars, crackers and chips come in are fine to be recycled – as a rule of thumb we accept plastic that scrunches up and doesn’t bounce back.
+Yes, the thin foil-like plastic sleeves and packets that some biscuits, chocolate bars, crackers and chips come in are fine to be recycled as well as foiled coffee pouches– as a rule of thumb we accept plastic that scrunches up and doesn’t bounce back.